Marjorie Merriweather Post: In popular culture

 Merriweather Post was portrayed by Ann Harding in the 1943 film Mission to Moscow.
 It was a dramatization of the book by the same title, written by her third husband Joseph E. Davies, who had chronicled his time as U.S. Ambassador to the Soviet Union.

 Anne Francis portrayed Merriweather Post in the 1987 miniseries Poor Little Rich Girl: The Barbara Hutton Story.
 She was portrayed by Morgan Bradley in the History Channel docudrama series The Food That Built America, which debuted in 2019.

 A fictionalized version of Merriweather Post was played by Amy Schumer in the 2024 Netflix film Unfrosted written by Jerry Seinfeld.

 In 2008, The New York Times published an article, "Mystery on Fifth Avenue", about a luxury Fifth Avenue apartment that the occupants, Steven Klinsky and Maureen Sherry, had "redesigned to include hidden compartments, messages, puzzles, poems, codes and games for their four preteen kids."
 The apartment was originally part of a triplex built for Merriwether Post in the 1920s.
 The redesign was undertaken by Eric Clough and his architectural firm, 212box.
 American filmmaker J. J. Abrams purchased the rights to "Mystery on Fifth Avenue" but as yet no film about it has been produced.

+In 2025, Patti LuPone plays a highly fictionalized version of Marjorie Merriweather Post in the second season of the Apple TV show Palm Royale.

 Legacy

 Merriweather Post Pavilion in Columbia, Maryland, is named in her honor because of her years of sustained financial support for the National Symphony.

 Merriweather Hall (formerly 'The Post House') and Post Hall, at the George Washington University's Mount Vernon Campus, are named in her honor.

+Lake Merriweather at Goshen Scout Reservation, as well as Camp Post at the entrance end of the lake, are both named for her generous contributions to the (former) Boy Scouts of America.